department-of-veterans-affairs/va.gov-team/products/claim-appeal-status/research/2023-10-Claim-Contextualization/conversation-guide.md

 - Do they understand the status of the claim based on the content provided?
 - How accurate is their understanding of the status based only on what they see here?

-## Second Task: Status tab - 5 minutes
+## Second Task: Status Tab - 5 minutes

 [Participant clicks into the in-progress claim]